smurthys/smurthys.github.io/engagement.md

 lecture, and an open forum ("Ask me Anything").
 In general, I do not entertain a campus visit with just a guest lecture and nothing else because it has too much overhead in terms of transportation and my own preparation.
 Thus, I humbly request that hosts plan an agenda that is worthy of everyone's time and effort.
-(See a [template non-binding agenda](/template-day-visit-agenda).)
+(See a [template non-binding agenda](/day-visit-agenda-template).)

 I generally do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but appreciate it and accept it as a token of respect.
 It is important to clarify that I entertain day visits for intellectual satisfaction.
 I spend any honoraria I receive on engagement-related activities and to help deserving students.

-(The engagements are NOT a profit-making or resume-enhancing exercise for me.)
+(Day visits are NOT a profit-making or résumé-enhancing exercise for me.)

 ### Topics